 There’s something about penguins.
 My kids love them.
 They were a big attraction for the crowd, too.
 Curious George loved them so much, he joined in the fun.
 The only way people will be able to stand with the penguins in real life is if they’re trained and employed by the aquarium.

-Hanging out at Mystic Aquarium
+Mystic Aquarium Facts

 By this point, my son was carrying the book everywhere.
 He was using it as his map.
 His personal guidebook.
 We’d stop somewhere new and he’d find something comparable in the book.